turbulenz/turbulenz_engine/docs/source/jslibrary_api/particlesystem_api.rst

 Create a new particle in the system.

+Note that this particle will be created at the end of the current update, and so will not take part in the simulation until the following update occurs.

 .. note :: This method should only be called between `beginUpdate` and `endUpdate`

 **Syntax** ::